Arthur Godfrey: As commercial pitchman

-In 1949, Arthur Godfrey and His Friends, a weekly informal variety show, began on CBS-TV in prime time.
-His affable personality combined warmth, heart, and occasional bits of double entendre repartee, such as his remark when the show went on location: "Well, here we are in Miami Bitch.
-Hehheh."
-Godfrey received adulation from fans who felt that despite his considerable wealth, he was really "one of them", his personality that of a friendly next-door-neighbor.
 His ability to sell products, insisting he would not promote any in which he did not personally believe, gave him a level of trust from his audience, a belief that "if Godfrey said it, it must be so."
 When he quit smoking after his 1953 hip surgery, he began speaking out on the air against smoking, to the displeasure of longtime sponsor Chesterfield.
 When he stood his ground, the company withdrew as a sponsor in early 1954.
 Godfrey shrugged off their departure since he knew other sponsors would easily fill the vacancy.